 Patients with a Focal Hepatic Lesion

-For any cirrhotic patient with suspicious hepatic lesion, at a minimum, a consultation with GI/Hepatology and an in-person examination should be scheduled, if possible.
+Any patient with cirrhosis with a suspicious hepatic lesion should be referred for a consultation with GI/Hepatology and ideally reviewed at multi-disciplinary liver tumor board.
+An in-person examination should be scheduled, if possible.